stackforge/sqlalchemy-migrate/doc/source/index.rst

     mentored by Jonathan LaCour.

     The project was taken over by a small group of volunteers when Evan had no free time for the project.
-It is now hosted as a `Google Code project`_.
+It is now hosted as a `Github project`_.
     During the hosting change the project was renamed to SQLAlchemy Migrate.

     Currently, sqlalchemy-migrate supports Python versions from 2.6 to 2.7.